fizzle77/JAFDTC/doc/Airframe_F16C.md

 ## CMDS: Countermeasures

 The countermeasures system manages parameters set through the CMDS DED page.
-These parameters contorl the operation of the countermeasures and allow you to setup different programs for the chaff and flare dispensers.
+These parameters control the operation of the countermeasures and allow you to setup different programs for the chaff and flare dispensers.

 ![](images/Viper_Sys_CMDS.png)